brooksrog8/blog/src/posts/portableEx.md

 In a typical reverse engineering process, the first thing I do is check the `imports/exports` of the app to see if there's anything notable.
 It's a good idea to do this because it helps reverse engineers understand the functionality and behavior of the program, provide insights into a programs external depencdencies, and it's interaction with external libraries.

 While this overview scratches the surface, the intracacies of PE file structure can go deeper from deciphering encrypted payloads to unraveling complex anti-analysis measures, this is all I wanted to write about today.

-We will uncover more PE concepts and computer security topics later.
+We will uncover more PE concepts and other computer security topics later.